 Playing with newborns: why it’s important

-Play ideas for newborn babies
+Play ideas for newborns

 And remember to enjoy yourselves.
-It’s only play if it’s fun.
+It’s play only if it’s fun.

 Follow your baby’s cues.
 Even babies with a lot of energy need downtime and might feel overwhelmed if you keep trying to play with them when they’re tired.
 If your baby seems startled or upset, you can try playing a quieter game a bit later.